bushubeke/python-compose/README.md

     * gunicorn with eventlet
     * uwsgi with gevent (dependss on the compose file)
     * fast api ( with uvicorn is not updated yet)
+    * flask-mail is used( which is not filled out on sampleconfig.py)

  * nginx as a reverse proxy server(and no https configuration added)
  * it uses sqlite for all but ( psql containter config provided by fastapi creater Sebastián Ramírez for psql can be used) \